Until a few years ago, I never knew what the deal was with those unreadable labels on the back of skincare products. Did you?

-And oh yes, I also searched for vegan, cruelty-free, organic and 100% natural.
+Oh yeah, and of course I also searched for vegan, cruelty-free, organic and 100% natural.
 But where can I actually check those statements?

 Check cosmetic ingredients

-Check skincare ingredients
+Check ingredients skincare

 1. The Beat the Microbead (BTMB) app

 This one is from the Plastic Soup Foundation.
-With 1 photo of the label you know whether your product contains harmful microplastics.
+With 1 photo of the label you know if your product contains harmful microplastics.
 We challenge you to scan your bathroom!
 Download here and read more about our collaboration here .

 2. Website incidecoder.com